Prolifode/deno_rest/README.md

   application.
 - **Password hashing with BCrypt:** Securely store user passwords with BCrypt hashing.
-- **Denon Integration:** Use Denon, a utility like nodemon for Deno, to automatically restart the server on file changes.
 - **Integration tests:** Test your application with our pre-written integration tests.
 - **Docker and CircleCI integration:** Containerize your application with Docker